Role of $\Xi(1690)$ in the $J/\psi\to\Xi^0\bar{\Lambda}K^0$ reaction: Conclusions

 \section{Conclusions}

-Recently, the BESIII Collaboration reported the measurements of the $J/\psi \to \Xi^0\bar{\Lambda}K_S^0 + c.c.$ reaction~\cite{BESIII:2025lyc}.
+Recently, the BESIII Collaboration reported the measurements of the $J/\psi \to \Xi^0\bar{\Lambda}K_S^0 + c.c.$ reaction~\cite{BESIII:2025fuu}.
 Notably, the measured $\bar{\Lambda}K_S^0$ invariant mass distribution reveals a clear structure around 1.67~GeV, which aligns well with the predicted mass of the $\Xi(1690)$ resonance.

 Motivated by this observation, we have performed a theoretical study of the $J/\psi \to \Xi^0\bar{\Lambda}K^0$ process.
 We specifically focus on the contribution of the $\Xi(1690)$, which is dynamically generated from the $S$-wave coupled-channel interactions of $\pi\Xi$, $\bar{K}\Lambda$, $\bar{K}\Sigma$, and $\eta\Xi$ within the chiral unitary approach.
-To evaluate the production of the $\Xi(1690)$, we treat the $J/\psi$ as an SU(3) singlet and identify the dominant mechanisms where it decays into an SU(3) octet baryon and a pseudoscalar-baryon pair.
-Alongside the $\Xi(1690)$, the contribution from the intermediate $\Lambda(1890)$ state is also taken into account.
+To evaluate the production of the $\Xi(1690)$, we treat the $J/\psi$ as an SU(3) singlet and identify the dominant mechanisms in which it decays into an SU(3) octet baryon and a pseudoscalar-baryon pair.
+Alongside the $\Xi(1690)$, the contributions from the intermediate $\Lambda(1890)$ and $\Lambda(1830)$ states are also taken into account.

-Particularly, we found that introducing an interference phase between the meson-baryon interaction amplitude and the $\Lambda(1890)$ intermediate state significantly improves the fit quality, successfully capturing the kinematic features of all three invariant mass distributions.
 Our results yield a satisfactory description of the $\bar{\Lambda}K^0$, $\Xi^0K^0$, and $\bar{\Lambda}\Xi^0$ invariant mass distributions simultaneously.
 This agreement not only supports the molecular nature of the $\Xi(1690)$ but also underscores its indispensable role in this decay process.
 Given that the properties of the $\Xi(1690)$ are not yet firmly established and the current BESIII data are subject to large statistical uncertainties, future high-precision measurements at facilities like Belle II and the proposed Super Tau-Charm Facility (STCF) will be most welcome.
 Such experiments will shed further light on the underlying reaction mechanisms and the precise nature of the $\Xi(1690)$.

+Note added in proof: The formalism used in this paper was inspired by the work of Ikeno~\cite{Ikeno:2026vfs}, which, for various reasons, was delayed before being made publicly available online.